Orthogonal polynomials and diffusion operators: The bounded -dimensional models

-By affine transformation, one may reduce to the case where the triangle is delimited by the lines $X=0$, $X+Y=1$, $Y=0$, such that the domain $\Omega$ is the 2-dimensional simplex $\{X\geq 0, Y\geq 0, X+Y\leq 1\}$.
-Then,the metric depends again on three parameters The density of the measure depends on 3 parameters which leads to a family of operators $\LL_{p,q,r,a,b,c}$, for which and a similar form for $Y$ exchanging $X$ and $Y$, $p$ and $q$, $a$ and $b$.
 This model is closely related to the circle one.
-We first observe that if we take the circle model, and let the operator act on functions on $x^2=X$, $y^2=Y$, we find the operator on the triangle acting on the variable $(X,Y)$ (the simplex is clearly the image of the disk under this transformation).
-We obtain in this way the complete family of metrics, but only the measures $\rho_{0,0, r}$, which are the image measures of the measures on the unit disk with density $(1-X^2-Y^2)^{r}$.
+We first observe that if we take the circle model in $\bR^2$ with coordinates $(x,y)$, and let the operator (divided by~$4$) act on functions of $X=x^2$, $Y=y^2$, we find the operator on the triangle acting on the variable $(X,Y)$ (the simplex is clearly the image of the disk under $(x,y)\mapsto(x^2,y^2)$).
+We obtain in this way the complete family of metrics, but only the measures $\rho_{1/2,\,1/2,\,r}$ which are the image measures of the measures on the unit disk with density $(1-X^2-Y^2)^{r-1}$.